kirtipatel176/summer_intenship2025_d23it176/README.md

 **20/05/2025** – Participated in the **second formal HR review meeting** to share progress from Week 1.
 Discussed upcoming authentication tasks and received feedback on backend setup.
 **21/05/2025** – Built secure user signup and login functionality using JWT tokens and bcrypt for password hashing.
+**22/05/2025** – Created middleware for role-based route protection (user/admin) and tested it across endpoints.